Kodlak15/Kodlak15/README.md

-- 👋 Hi, I’m @Kodlak15 aka Cody Stanley.
+- 👋 Hi!
+I’m @Kodlak15, but my real name is Cody Stanley.
-- 👀 I find many things in the world of technology fascinating, but I am particularly interested in deep learning, cybersecurity, and software develolpment.
+- 👀 I am interested in deep learning, cybersecurity, software development, and many other things.
 I love building tools that make life and work more efficient.
-- 🌱 I’m currently focused on learing more about deep learing and cybersecurity.
+- 🌱 I am always looking for ways to become a better problem solver.
-- 💞️ I’m open to collaborate on all sorts of projects, feel free to reach out at my email below!
-My academic background is in earth science, and I am very interested in finding related projects to work on.
+- 💞️ I’m open to collaborate on all kinds of projects.
+Feel free to reach out at my email below!
 - 📫 How to reach me: stanlcod15@gmail.com

 <!---